FreeClimbAPI/nodejs-sdk/docs/source/api/queues/queues.rst

 get(queueId)
 ^^^^^^^^^^^^

-    Retrieve a single queue from Persephony.
+    Retrieve a single queue from FreeClimb.

     :queueId: {string} The :code:`queueId` of the desired queue.